why make this recipe

 Instructions

-- Put all the ingredients in a blender, adding collagen last.
+- Put all the ingredients in a blender, adding the collagen last.

 - Blend until smooth and creamy.

-- Pour into a tall glass and drink right away for the best taste and texture.
+- Pour into a tall glass and drink right away.

 Notes